Question: Is clear jelly like discharge a sign of pregnancy or ovulation?

 Next, bring out your examining finger and observe the type of discharge.
 It’s better to squat while checking for your cervical mucus.
 However, if you prefer standing, you can raise one of your legs on the bath and check.

 If your cervix feels soft and difficult to locate, it’s a sign of ovulation.
-Also, if your discharge is clear and jelly like, it indicates you are ovulating.
+Also, if your discharge is clear and jelly like or stretches between your fingers, it indicates you are likely near ovulation.

 Why is ovulation fluid important?